Sharuchakalaka7/ArduinoSensors/README.md

 ## Version

-> **Current Version: v0.0.0**
+> **Current Version: v1.0.0**

-Currently in v0.0.0, there is only one sensor (DHT11 Temperature/Humidity sensor) that is hard-coded as an example of the template library's use case.
+Currently in v1.0.0, you can now add any number and type of sensors as long as the Arduino permits so.
+The code is modularized though far from perfect.

 All Versions:
+- v1.0.0: Base functioning project with abstract number/type of sensors
 - v0.0.0: Hard-code example with DHT11 sensor